-IFRS 9 Financial Instruments was issued in July 2014 and is intended to replace IAS 39 Financial Instrument: Recognition and Measurement.
+IFRS 9 was issued in July 2014 and is intended to replace IAS 39 Financial Instrument: Recognition and Measurement.
 IFRS 9 is a three-part standard aimed at reducing complexity in reporting financial instruments.
 The project has been divided into three phases: Phase 1 - Classification and Measurement, Phase 2 - Impairment and Phase 3 - Hedge Accounting.
 Phase 1 was issued in November 2009 and amended in October 2010.
 It requires financial assets to be recorded at amortized cost or fair value depending on the entity's business model for managing the assets and their associated cash flow characteristics.
 All financial assets are to be measured at fair value on the balance sheet if they are not measured at amortized cost.
-Phase 2 was completed in July 2014 and introduced a new expected loss impairment methodology that will result in more timely recognition of impairment losses.
-Phase 3 was completed in November 2013.
-This phase replaces the rule-based hedge accounting requirements in IAS 39 to more closely align the accounting with risk management activities.
+At initial recognition, an entity may irrevocably designate a financial asset as measured at FVTPL or fair value through other comprehensive income (FVOCI) if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognizing gains and losses on them on different bases.